ordina-jworks/ordina-jworks.github.io/_posts/2021-11-01-postgres-ai.md

 Adding to that the possibility to obfuscate the data with the same tool and allow developers to work with obfuscated data during their developer, makes it an even more compelling choice.

 The software is opensourced on [Gitlab](https://gitlab.com/postgres-ai){:target="_blank" rel="noopener noreferrer"} and the community on [Slack](https://slack.postgres.ai/){:target="_blank" rel="noopener noreferrer"} is very helpful and response if you have any questions or issues with the software.

+If you want a more in depth post about how to configure DBLab and which pitfalls we found, let me know on [LinkedIn!](https://www.linkedin.com/in/pieter-vincken-a94b5153/){:target="_blank" rel="noopener noreferrer"}

 ### Links